CharlesStockman/scripts_for_installing_funtoo/baseInstall/README.md

 Time     | Set using the hardware clock locale | The locale will be en_US
 Neworking | Use Ethernet
+Environment | The developer is root and the git is present

 **On the Machine where funtoo is being installed**

 1. Boot up a live distirbution
 >>Currently I am using the live version of the Funtoo CD

-2. Bring up a command line and connect to the internet and switch to the root user ( either by sudo or su )

-3. Download the repository: git clone https://github.com/CharlesStockman/scripts_for_installing_funtoo.git
+2. Download the repository: git clone https://github.com/CharlesStockman/scripts_for_installing_funtoo.git

-4. Run the Script that handles all comnands before preChroot
+3. Run the Script that handles all comnands before preChroot
 > (cd /root/scripts_for_installing_funtoo/baseInstall/ ; sh ./preChroot.sh )

-> * Assumptions The disk is partitioned into three parts as mentioned about for Task : "Disk Configuration"

 > * The script will perform the following
 >> * Create the filesystem for each partition